November 18, 2012 (NA)

 September 26, 2013 (JP)

-Disney Epic Mickey: The Power of Illusion was delisted from the Nintendo 3DS eShop no later than April 1st, 2019.
+Disney Epic Mickey: Power of Illusion was delisted from the Nintendo 3DS eShop in North America and Europe no later than April 1st, 2019.
 This is the date we received a submission from robdaboss72 pointing out the game’s removal alongside the Wii U release of Disney Epic Mickey 2: The Power of Two.
+The game was previously delisted in Japan on October 27th, 2015, according to reporting from Japanese Nintendo.

 A Google Cache archive of the game’s page on Nintendo.com shows it was last online on March 20th, 2019.
 At that time the game was still available to download.
 Similar to the delisting of The Power of Two, the delisting of Power of Illusion could be tied to the independent developer behind the game.
 It could also be that Disney is simply scaling back on support for the titles they published as Disney Interactive Studios.